-Residents have the option to change rooms only after first going to their resident assistant or the residence hall coordinator and participating in the process of roommate mediation.
+Room changes may be requested by submitting a room change request form in the eRezLife housing software.
+Room changes are never guaranteed and depend on the availability of space and other roommate options.
+The residence hall coordinator may first require roommate mediation prior to approving a room change request.
 Roommate mediation is the process of discussing conflict between roommates with the goal of resolving differences and ensuring mutual respect and understanding.
 The RA or residence hall coordinator will be present for mediation meetings between students.

-If after a mediation has taken place a resolution still cannot be reached, a room change can be requested through the residence hall coordinator.
-Room changes are never guaranteed, and residents are not allowed to facilitate room changes on their own (i.e. swapping key cards without the approval of the college).
+Residents are not allowed to facilitate room changes on their own (i.e. swapping key cards without the approval of the college).
 In addition, reassignments/room changes may be facilitated by the Office of Student Life when deemed necessary for the safety and wellbeing of individual students or the greater residential community.